psycopg/psycopg/docs/basic/from_pg2.rst

 `Connection.transaction()` method, which allows for finer control, for instance to use nested transactions.

-.. seealso:: See :ref:`transaction-block` for details.
+.. seealso:: See :ref:`transaction-context` for details.

 .. _diff-callproc: